soundcloud/lhm/README.md

 It is compatible and [continuously tested][4] with MRI 2.0.x, 2.1.x, ActiveRecord 3.2.x and 4.x (mysql and mysql2 adapters).

-## Limitations

-Due to the Chunker implementation, Lhm requires that the table to migrate has a single integer numeric key column called `id`.

-Another note about the Chunker, it performs static sized row copies against the `id` column.
-Therefore sparse assignment of `id` can cause performance problems for the backfills.
-Typically LHM assumes that `id` is an `auto_increment` style column.

 ## Installation

 Install it via `gem install lhm` or add `gem "lhm"` to your Gemfile.